Mark Pearson (American politician)

 Mark Pearson is an American politician.
 He serves as a Republican member for the Rockingham 34th district of the New Hampshire House of Representatives.

+Early life and education

+Pearson completed his undergraduate degree at Williams College, during which he also spent a year abroad at Durham University (1969–70).
+He earned his Master of Arts degree from the University of Oxford and Doctor of Ministry from Boston University.

 Personal life

 Pearson resides in Hampstead, New Hampshire.

 Political career

 Pearson serves as the Chairman of the Children and Family Law Committee.
 In 2023, Pearson supported Ron DeSantis' campaign to be re-elected as the Governor of Florida.